-For compatibility with our peer review systems, we recommend you submit electronic artwork files in one of our preferred formats: EPS, PS, JPEG, TIFF, or Microsoft Word (DOC or DOCX only).
+For compatibility with our peer review systems, please submit electronic artwork files in one of our preferred formats:

-Any supplementary materials, or files which do not need to be peer reviewed, you can supply in any of the above file formats, as well as SVG, AI, BMP, or Microsoft Excel.
+You can supply any supplementary materials, or files which do not need to be peer reviewed, in any of the above file formats, as well as:

-Search engines cannot easily read text included in image-based files such as JPEG, BMP, PNG etc. after indexing.
-This can therefore make it difficult for caption-text, graphs, tables, and keywords included in a graphical abstract to be discovered online.
-If you are submitting artwork which includes 3 text, please use one of the following formats: EPS, PS.
+Search engines cannot easily read text in image-based files such as JPEG, BMP, PNG etc. after indexing.
+This makes it difficult for caption-text, graphs, tables, and keywords included in a graphical abstract to be discovered online.
+If you are submitting artwork which includes text, please use one of the following formats: